8/10/2021

 What Should I Do When My Dog Has a Case of the Zoomies?

-In short, it’s best to just let a case of the zoomies happen.
-These bursts of pent up energy are a positive experience and zoomies are perfectly safe for your dog, so there’s no need to step in and stop a good thing.
+In short, let the zoomies happen.
+These energy bursts are a positive experience and are generally safe for your dog, so there’s no need to step in and stop the fun.
+It’s good to let your dog just be a dog.

 Encourage dog zoomies when possible